New eBook — Lasting Impact: Leaders Share Lessons From Paul O’Neill

 O'Neill left an indelible impression on those who knew him.
 He gave individuals a perspective of leadership like none they had encountered and might ever see again, forever changing their understanding of what it means to be a leader.
 His leadership behaviors and the principles he adhered to encouraged others to pursue similar paths; seeing O'Neill lead in unconventional ways that they themselves were attempting gave them the courage and confidence to follow their own moral imperatives.
 Today his leadership traits are wielded and shared by many executives in the healthcare industry as they carry forth what they learned from O'Neill, positively altering cultures, colleagues, and organizations in dynamic and lasting ways.”

 I hope you'll check out the book.
 I really enjoyed reading it and I think you'll find a lot of inspiration there.

-And, to hear more from him in his own words, here is the podcast that I did with Mr. O'Neill back in 2011:Please post a comment and join the discussion.
+And, to hear more from him in his own words, here is the podcast that I did with Mr. O'Neill back in 2011:What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Damon Baker on Lean, Private Equity, and the Ownership Works Initiative - September 28, 2022

 - Reading About Lean at GE in Italy Makes Me Hungry for Pizza, While Savoring Employee Empowerment - September 27, 2022